 Staggered Work Times and Cohort-Based Scheduling

-Overseas and Domestic: The Department provides written guidance that requires maintaining 6 feet of physical distance between all occupants of shared spaces, in line with as well as the wearing of masks within such spaces.
-Recommendations include posts erect signage in all shared spaces, including on the floors and in elevator lobbies and cars, to encourage physical distancing and discourage congregating.
+Overseas and Domestic: The Department provides written guidance that requires maintaining six feet of physical distance between non-fully vaccinated occupants of shared spaces, including federal employees, onsite contractors and visitors, in line with CDC guidance: Physical Distancing (cdc.gov).
+Masks must also be worn by non-fully vaccinated individuals.
+Recommendations include posts erecting signage in all shared spaces, including on the floors and in elevator lobbies and cars, to encourage physical distancing and discourage congregating.
 There is no specific limit on elevator occupancy, based on the premise that there is an extremely low risk of infection during the very limited exposure.
 The Department provides guidance on the cleaning and disinfection of shared tools and equipment by users between users.
 The Diplomacy Strong framework also provides guidance for special shared places, such as gyms and cafeterias.

 Engagement with Unions

-The Department of State COVID-19 Workforce Safety Plan has been shared with all three of the Department’s unions that have National Consultation Rights for comment, and the unions provided comments that the Department took under consideration in finalizing this Workforce Safety Plan.
+The Department of State COVID-19 Workforce Safety Plan has been shared with all three of the Department’s unions (AFSA, AFGE, and NFFE) for comment, and the unions provided comments that the Department took under consideration in finalizing this Workforce Safety Plan.
 The unions will continue to be given the opportunity to review updates to the safety plan and negotiate impact and implementation, if and as appropriate.
 The unions’ feedback will be considered when the Department develops policy and implementation plans.